scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 * A VPC with NAT gateway
 * An EKS cluster with two Kubernetes node groups
-* A managed database service (you can choose one of them)
+* A managed database service
     * DynamoDB
 * A Bastion instance with a public IP
 * Amazon CloudWatch